Lucas-Petrus/Lucas-Petrus.github.io/_posts/2020-07-29-NBA-20142018-Game-Predictions.md

 ---

-##Las Vegas vs the World
+## Las Vegas vs the World

-  In the world of Sports Gambling there is a phrase that bettors commonly use “Vegas always knows”.
-To the non-sports gambling audience, you might be asking yourself, “What does that mean?”, well let me explain.
-Let’s pretend there a basketball game between a High School team and the profession team, the Los Angeles Lakers, was to take place.
-So if I handed you 100 dollars, who would you bet your money to win on?
-My guess is 1000/1000 times you would take the Los Angeles Lakers, and you would be right in doing so.
-Professional basketball players will not lose to High School Students.
-So how does Las Vegas make money on a game where everyone in the world knows which team is going to win; simple, they make a point spread.

-  A point spread is how much they believe one team will beat another team by.
-By doing this, the playing field becomes more balanced for the bettor.
-In this instance let’s say Los Angeles Lakers point spread is -101.5 points (the half a point prevents the score from landing on exactly 101 and cancelling all bets).
-This means that the Los Angeles Lakers would have to beat this High School team by 102 points to ‘cover’ the spread in order for you to win your bet.
-Suddenly that 100 dollars I gave you to bet on the Lakers becomes more questionable.
-Personally, I would still take the Lakers to win by 102 points any day of the week, but you can see how this bet becomes more difficult to make.

-  Now back to my point about “Vegas always knows”, lets say this game ended with the Lakers winning by 101 points (point spread was 101.5).
-You just lost your bet, and the most frustrating part is you lost your bet by 1 point.
-Now this happens all the time in sports betting.
-Vegas Oddsmakers are so accurate in their predictions, that everyday you will see games end within 1-3 points of the point spread.
-In the NBA, teams can score 120+ points and Vegas Oddsmakers still find a way to predict the spread of the game within 1-3 points.
-It’s not luck, its science, and they dominate it.
-They dominate it so much that in 2018 alone the Oddsmakers made 300 million dollars.
-In the following sections, I will show you how Oddsmakers use statistics and linear models to help predict the outcomes of NBA games
+  In the world of Sports Gambling there is a phrase that bettors commonly use: “Vegas always knows”.
+This phrase developed from Las Vegas Sportsbook Oddsmakers frequently guessing the winner of games, as well as how much the winning team wins by to prefection.
+In 2018, Las Vegas Sportsbooks profitted 300 million dollars off public bets.
+300 million dollars from being able to more accurately guess the outcome of sporting events.
+Imagine a life where you could just watch sports all day and make that amount of money.
+How do Oddsmakers seemingly always predict the outcomes of games.
+Luck?
+No. Rigged Games?
+No (but maybe sometimes, see previous blog post).
+They do it by using data, statistics, and predictive modeling.
+Below I will sample for you just how Las Vegas does this; I will demonstrate it with a dataset from Kaggle.com that has the winner of every NBA game from 2014-2018.

 ## The Data
-The Data was obtained from a user on Kaggle.com, this dataset shows the winner of every NBA game from 2014-2018.
-Within the data set is a variety of team statictics.
-Statistics such as "2 point shots taken","rebounds","turnovers", ect.
-My target for this data set is "Winner", before creating any sort of model to predict the "Winner", the baseline accuracy for predicting the winner of a game is 50.00%.
-To avoid Leakage in my dataset, I had to remove columns such as "Team Points", "Opponent Points", and "Field Goals".
-All of these statistics would have shown the winner of the game, without the column actually saying winner.
-This would had led to overfitting and my model would have been producing inaccurate results.

-(ADD IMAGE of Columns before and after dropping)
+Below is a graphic of what the dataset looks like.
+As you can see, it has many different features such as "Steals, Turnovers, Rebounds, Shot Attempts, ect..".
+I removed a few features such as "total points, opponent total points, field goal %, ect.." as these are all features that would already be able to tell our model who won the game.
+We dont want, we want to predict the winner without already knowing.
+For comparission later on, we have baseline accuracy of 50.00%, which just means if you were to guess, you would be able to guess accurate 50.00% of the time.

 ## Feature Engineering for More Accurate Predictions